7248510/Data/README.md

 # Data
-MySQL or Mongo are the databases used.
+PostgreSQL or Mongo are the databases used.